KarlosMoodios/Web-App-DevOps-Project/README.md

 - Use `docker run -d -p 5000:5000 <name of the image>`.
 The `-d` flag detaches the docker container from the CLI so you can still run docker commands, and `-p` publishes a list of all the containers ports to the host.
 - Open a web browser and enter `http://127.0.0.1:5000` to access port 5000 on the local machine to interact with the web application in the container.
 - Confirm the appliocation works as intended.
-### Task 4 - Tag and push the Docker image to Docker Hub
+### Task 4 - Tag and push the Docker image to DockerHub
 - Login to docker using the cli with `docker login`
 - Use `docker tag <name of the image> <docker-hub-username>/<image-name>:<tag>` to tag the Docker image with the appropriate information.
 - Then use `docker push <username>/<name of the image>:<tag>`